1095-A Health Insurance Form: The 2026 Tax Season Survival Guide

 If you receive a 1095-A health insurance form, it serves as your proof of coverage to avoid these state-level fines.
 If you are uninsured and live in these states, contact us immediately to see how a Section 125 plan can get you covered without the high retail cost.

-The IRS will likely reject your return electronically.
-If it does go through, they will send a "Letter 12C" requesting the form, which can delay your refund by 6 to 12 weeks.
+The IRS will likely reject the tax return electronically if the 1095-A form is missing.
+If the return does go through, the IRS will send a "Letter 12C" requesting the form, which can delay the refund by 6 to 12 weeks.
+Taxpayers who received Marketplace coverage should always wait for the 1095-A before filing.

-The Marketplace is just the "store."
-United Health Care, Aetna, and Blue Cross Blue Shield are the brands sold inside that store.
-Your 1095-A health insurance form will come from the Marketplace, not the insurance company directly.
+The Healthcare Marketplace is a government-run exchange where individuals shop for health insurance plans.
+Insurance companies like United Health Care, Aetna, and Blue Cross Blue Shield are the carriers that sell plans through the Marketplace.
+The 1095-A health insurance form comes from the Marketplace itself, not from the insurance company.

-4. Why did my tax refund go down after I entered the 1095-A info?
+Why did my tax refund go down after entering the 1095-A?

 Final Thoughts: Moving Beyond the Marketplace